 The method of cost analysis traditionally focused on the calculation of the total cost based on the expenditure fixed – variable.
 This is a platform that helps businesses understand the cost structure before applying the model analysis enhancement.

-3.1 Method of cost analysis whole (Full Costing)
+5.1 Model cost analysis whole (Full Costing)

 Distance calculator: